 Age Density Weight

 We currently store the estimated amount of people of a given age within each constituency.
 This data is updated based on releases through the ONS, NRScotland and NISRA.
 Each pollster releases breakdowns of voting intention by age groupings.
 We use an average of these groupings between various pollsters to give a weight to each party on how likely a given age group will vote for said party.

 *As a note there are four commonly used age groupings, 18-24, 25-49, 50-64, 65+.

 From these numbers we can calculate the proportions of a party’s voting intention an age group fills.
 For example, although say 53% of 65+ will vote Conservative, this will constitute 39% of the overall Conservative vote.
 Giving the conservatives a +0.14 initial weight with the 65+ grouping, in contrast say 18% of 18-24 grouping vote conservative this will constitute only 5% of the Conservative overall vote.
 Equalling a -0.20 weight for the 18-24 grouping.
 We can then apply the percentage each grouping constitutes in a given seat based on the aforementioned population statistics to each party age weight, we end up with the full age density weighting for a given party in a given seat.

 As previously mentioned we hold the constituency results from the 2019 general election, we also hold the 2015 results.
 With these sets of results we can see the volatility within each seat visualised as the % either over or under the average swing per party.

 This is the easier of the weightings to calculate.

 If a party achieves an average national swing of 5%, a constituency change of 15% would equate to a 0.10 weight whilst a -5% would equate to -0.10 weight.
-We calculate this for both 2015 and 2017 elections and average the result.
+We calculate this for 2015, 2017 and 2019 elections and average the result.
 This helps pick up on some constituencies that are diverging from the trend.